boris-kz/CogAlg/WIKI.md

 Much of the coding was done by [Khanh Nguyen](https://github.com/khanh93vn/CogAlg) and [Kok Wei Chee](https://github.com/kwcckw/CogAlg), according to the principles introduced in README.

-Main principle is input selection by projected match, which is quantified by cross-comparison on all levels of composition.
+Main principle is input cross-comparison, followed by clustering by resulting match.
+This is done on all levels of composition: hierarchical clustering.
 First level cross-comp (cross-correlation) is among pixels, computing derivatives of brightness in a sliding kernel.
-Next step is segmentation: pixels + pixel-level derivatives ("derts") are clustered into positive and negative patterns: contiguous spans of above or below- average match (inverse derivative).
+Next step is segmentation: pixels + pixel-level derivatives ("derts") are clustered into positive and negative patterns: contiguous spans of above or below- average match.

-To preserve positional info, such algorithm must be specific to external (Cartesian) dimensionality of the input.
+To preserve positional info for evaluation, such algorithm must be specific to external (Cartesian) dimensionality of the input.
 Thus, we have three self-contained dimensionality-specific folders, explained below.
 Beyond 1D, derivatives per dimension are combined into gradient.
 Here, cross-comparison is a basic edge-detection operator, and resulting patterns are blobs of same-sign deviation of kernel-level gradient.